The following show critique portion of this review was written by my colleague Ben Belcher.

 - Justice League Chronicles: Another 34-minute featurette in which the previous three producers are joined by Story Editor Matt Wayne in which they discuss constructing the Legion of Doom arc following the season featuring Cadmus.

 Justice League Unlimited is one of the highlights of DC animated television with the care it takes with storytelling and respect it pays to its characters.
 There are so many moments that comic book fans never would have expected to see brought to the screen, especially in the time in which it was created.
 Even as we near 20 years since its debut, it remains every bit as captivating.
 While you may be able to stream this one (for now), this is a show you never want to lose access to and want to view in the best quality possible.
 The Blu-Ray set of the complete series from Warner Archive delivers a terrific A/V presentation along with some fun legacy extras.
 If you do not already have this in your collection, you should fix that immediately.
 Highly Recommended

 Justice League Unlimited can be purchased directly through the Warner Archive Amazon Store or various other online retailers.

 Note: Images presented in this review are not reflective of the image quality of the Blu-Ray.

-Disclaimer: Warner Bros.
-Home Entertainment has supplied a copy of this set free of charge for review purposes.
+Disclaimer: Warner Archive has supplied a copy of this disc free of charge for review purposes.
 All opinions in this review are the honest reactions of the author.